harjulianto/wp-hn/README.md

 - Membuat image thumnail post
 - Memperbaiki image margin dalam post
 - ...
+-
+## Cara Berkontribusi?

+Spread the words about this theme...
+That would be great! ;)

 > Greet : HN-Community

 > Special Thanks : Puti Syakira  <3